matthewdau85/APGMS-Final/docs/tasks/setup-wizard-and-payto.md

 ## A. Setup Wizard & Onboarding Flow

+**Primary owners:** WebApp squad (apps/webapp, services/onboarding)

+**Related code paths to review before kicking off:**
+- `webapp/src/routes/onboarding/**/*` for existing welcome flow scaffolding.
+- `services/onboarding/*` for REST handlers that will back the wizard.
+- `packages/payments-api/src/designatedAccount.ts` for the one-way account APIs that need to be orchestrated.

 | Task | Description & Rationale | Acceptance Criteria |
 | --- | --- | --- |
 | **A1.
 Build a multi-step setup wizard in the web app** | Implement a guided onboarding flow that: (1) collects organisation details (name, ABN, TFN), (2) verifies ABN/TFN via an ATO/ABR lookup API, (3) retrieves registered tax obligations (PAYGI, PAYGW, GST) and (4) enforces setup of one-way accounts for each obligation. | Wizard enforces completion of all steps.
 ABN/TFN lookup uses a stub or sandboxed API.
 If obligations include PAYGW and GST, the wizard surfaces mandatory fields.
 Form validation ensures required fields are populated. |